PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:41:16
+Last updated: 2024-04-02 19:43:31
-Random Quote: Kindness is the language which the deaf can hear and the blind can see. - Mark Twain
+Random Quote: In the business world, everyone is paid in two coins: cash and experience.
+Take the experience first; the cash will come later. - Harold Geneen